Can Women Take Viagra for Female Sexual Issues

 Consequently, it may enhance sexual stimulation or help women respond better to arousal.

-Yet, it is ineffective if there is a lack of sexual desire.
+Yet, it is ineffective if there is a lack of sexual desire or suffering from low libido.

 Do not take Viagra for female issues without a prescription.
 Although Viagra is not prescribed to women, your doctor may recommend it if needed.